-Delhi, the capital city of India, is the second most populated city in India and has a population of over 16 million people.
-Delhi is situated on the banks of Yamuna and extends over an area of 1484 sq km.
-The city is bordered by the Haryana in the north, west and south and Uttar Pradesh in the east.
-Delhi is the largest commercial center in the northern India and the culture of Delhi has been influenced by its important history as the capital of India.
+Delhi, the capital city of India, is situated on the banks of Yamuna and extends over an area of 1483 sq. km.
+The city is bordered by Haryana on its north, west and south and Uttar Pradesh on its east.
+Delhi is the largest commercial center in the Northern India and the culture of Delhi has been influenced by its important history.
 The old city of Delhi was surrounded by a high stone wall, erected in 1638.
-It is approached through seven arched gateways, including the Delhi Gate in the south, the Ajmer Gate in the east, and the Kashmir Gate in the north.
+It is approached through seven arched gateways, including the Delhi Gate in the south, the Ajmeri Gate in the east, and the Kashmere Gate in the north.
 Within the walls is a maze of congested narrow streets, alleys, busy bazaars, and some of the nation's most spectacular Indo-Muslim architectural features.
-Delhi can be said to be the true portrayer of India culture.
-Delhi manages to seamlessly blend the traditional and the modern.
+Delhi can be said to be the true portrayer of Indian culture.
+It manages to seamlessly blend the traditional and the modern cultures.

 History of Delhi